shader-slang/slang/docs/proposals/004-initialization.md

 Proposed Approach
 -----------------

-The high level direction for Slang is it needs to help ensuring all decls are properly initialized at its declaration site, while still providing a reasonable level of backward compatibility with existing Slang/HLSL code.
+The high level direction for Slang is it needs to help ensuring variables are properly initialized at its declaration site, while still providing a reasonable level of backward compatibility with existing Slang/HLSL code and avoid initialization behaviors that may have non-trivial performance impact.
 In this section, we document all concepts and rules to achieve this goal.

-## `IDefaultInitializable` interface
+### `IDefaultInitializable` interface

 The builtin `IDefaultInitializable` interface is defined as:
 ```csharp